The pricing strategy of a sari-sari store is crucial to its existence and survival.

 2. Sari-sari store overprice their goods.

 There is a premium to convenience.
 Many customers would be willing to pay extra to save time going to bigger supermarkets and buying a cheaper version of the item sold at the neighborhood sari-sari store.
-However, excessive price markup can also turn off loyal customers who value their relationship with your shop.
+However, excessive price markup can also turn off loyal customers who value the relationship with your shop.

 3. Sari-sari store has double standards.